BusinessInflation isn't beaten yet as more price shocks are possible

 Understanding the Middle East Management

-The president and CEO of the asset and wealth management division of JPMorgan Chase, Mary Callahan Erdoes, issued a warning about a different, more subtle risk.
-According to her, “people start spending more as soon as central banks begin lowering interest rates,” which means that they feel better physically.
-“You are able to experience an increase in inflation in an instant.”
+Mary Callahan Erdoes, president and CEO of JPMorgan Chase’s asset and wealth management division, warned about a different, more subtle risk.
+According to her, “people start spending more as soon as central banks begin lowering interest rates,” meaning they feel better physically.
+“You can experience an increase in inflation in an instant.”

-Central bank officials in both Europe and the United States have been raising their voices in opposition to the prevalent belief among traders that rate cuts are on the horizon.
+Central bank officials in Europe and the United States have been raising their voices in opposition to traders’ belief that rate cuts are on the horizon.

 In an interview with Bloomberg TV, she stated, “I am confident that we have reached a peak (in interest rates),” given that there has not been another huge shock.
-She went on to say that the central bank must now maintain high interest rates “for as long as necessary” in order to put inflation firmly on the road that will lead it back to 2%.
+She said the central bank must maintain high interest rates “for as long as necessary” to put inflation firmly on the road, leading it back to 2%.

 Middle East Inflation risk

-The escalating bloodshed in the oil-producing Middle East, where tensions are running high as the Israel-Hamas war continue to rage, could be the source of yet another jolt to inflation.
+The escalating bloodshed in the oil-producing Middle East, where tensions are running high as the Israel-Hamas war continues to rage, could be the source of yet another jolt to inflation.

-An extraordinary escalation of hostilities between the neighbors has taken place in recent days, with Iran and Pakistan carrying out strikes on one other’s territories of their respective countries.
+An extraordinary escalation of hostilities between the neighbours has taken place in recent days, with Iran and Pakistan carrying out strikes on one other’s territories in their respective countries.
 More than sixty Houthi sites were attacked by United States and British forces in Yemen last week.
-President Joe Biden stated that this action was a direct response to the threat that was posed to the “freedom of navigation” in the Red Sea and the Suez Canal, which is adjacent to their territory.
+President Joe Biden stated that this action directly responded to the threat posed to the “freedom of navigation” in the Red Sea and the Suez Canal, which is adjacent to their territory.

 Even though there have been conflicts, the prices of oil and gasoline have barely moved, and the prices of natural gas have decreased.
-This is because the demand for these commodities has decreased, and there is a large supply of them.
+The demand for these commodities has decreased, and a large supply exists.

-Even if a probable increase in the cost of energy is by far the most significant threat to inflation, there is still the possibility that shipping delays and a persistent increase in freight costs could be problematic.
+Even if a probable increase in energy cost is the most significant threat to inflation, shipping delays and a persistent increase in freight costs could still be problematic.

-According to PortWatch, a platform that was established by the International Monetary Fund and Oxford University, the amount of daily traffic that passes through the Suez waterway has dropped to its lowest level since March 2021, when a vessel known as the Ever Given closed the waterway for a period of six days.
+According to PortWatch, a platform established by the International Monetary Fund and Oxford University, the daily traffic through the Suez waterway has dropped to its lowest level since March 2021, when a vessel known as the Ever Given closed the waterway for six days.

 According to data provided by Drewry, a shipping consultant based in London, container shipping rates along many of the world’s major trade routes have increased by a factor of two during the middle of December.
 In some instances, these costs have even increased by a factor of three.

-If these expenses continue to be elevated, they have the potential to produce a little increase in global inflation, according to Oxford Economics.
-This is despite the fact that they constitute a relatively minor portion of the total price that consumers eventually pay for manufactured items.
+According to Oxford Economics, if these expenses continue to be elevated, they can slightly increase global inflation.
+This is despite the fact that they constitute a relatively minor portion of the total price consumers eventually pay for manufactured items.

 According to Maersk CEO Vincent Clerc, the disruption in the Suez Canal might continue for at least another month.
 This warning was issued this week.
-Richard Quest of CNN was present in Davos when he made the following statement: “The longer this is going to last, the more this is going to cost.”
+CNN’s Richard Quest was present in Davos when he said, “The longer this is going to last, the more this is going to cost.”

 It is possible that there could be a scarcity of containers, which will make the shipping delays and the increase in costs much more severe.
-The CEO of DHL, Tobias Meyer, stated this week in Davos that longer voyages in Africa may, for example, lead to a scarcity of containers in Asia in a few of weeks’ time “because that backflow is currently not happening at the pace people were planning for.”
-Meyer made this statement in reference to the logistics company’s operations in Asia.
+The CEO of DHL, Tobias Meyer, stated this week in Davos that longer voyages in Africa may, for example, lead to a scarcity of containers in Asia in a few weeks “because that backflow is currently not happening at the pace people were planning for.”
+Meyer made this statement about the logistics company’s operations in Asia.

 Related Articles